Work–Feedback Loop

 3.3 Four structural states

-Combining both speeds results in four basic states that help us understand the system.
-These four states are not project phases, but rather show the system configuration.
-The slower of the two elements (work or feedback) acts as a structural bottleneck for learning ability.
+Combining both speeds produces four fundamental states that help us understand the system.
+These four states are not project phases—they show the system configuration.
+The slower of the two elements (work or feedback) acts as the structural bottleneck for learning ability.

-In the following chapters, we will take a closer look at the quadrants.
+In the following sections, we look at the quadrants in detail.

 3.3.1.
 Learning

-When work is delivered quickly in small cycles and feedback reaches the system quickly, work has an impact.
-This impact generates a signal that then changes decisions.
+When work is delivered quickly in small cycles and feedback reaches the system quickly, work creates an effect.
+That effect generates a signal that then changes decisions.
 The system is adaptive.
 This state must be protected.

 3.3.2.
 Actionism

-Actionism describes systems that increase their production speed without accelerating their feedback.
-If work is delivered quickly in small cycles, but feedback generated by this work flows slowly into the system, then the system produces continuously but receives delayed or weak feedback.
-In this case, activity is high, but the learning rate is low.
-This results in actionism.
+Actionism describes systems that increase their production speed without accelerating their feedback loop.
+When work is delivered quickly in small cycles, but feedback generated by that work flows slowly into the system, the system produces continuously but receives delayed or weak feedback.
+Activity is high, but the learning rate is low.
+This is Actionism.

 The bottleneck here is the processing of reality (feedback).

-Typical symptoms include feature growth without clear impact or high release frequency without strategic adjustment.
+Typical symptoms include feature growth without clear impact, or high release frequency without strategic adaptation.

 3.3.3.
 Frustration

-If work is slow but feedback enters the system at a high frequency, problems are well recognized but the system does not respond.
-The bottleneck is not in the signal, but in the decision.
-This is frustration.
+When work is slow but feedback arrives at high frequency, problems are well recognized but the system does not respond.
+The bottleneck lies in work speed: the system cannot translate insights into changed work fast enough.
+This is Frustration.

 3.3.4.
 Stagnation

-If both parameters are slow—work and feedback—then neither movement nor adaptation is significant.
-This leads to stagnation.
+When both parameters are slow—work and feedback—neither movement nor adaptation is significant.
+This leads to Stagnation.
 Here, both speeds are bottlenecks.
 The system is doubly blocked.

 3.4 States are structural, not cultural

-It is important to note that these four states are not descriptions of attitude or motivation.
+It is an important insight that these four states are not descriptions of attitude or motivation.
 They are structurally anchored.

-A committed team can work in a state of frustration.
-A disciplined company can operate in a state of actionism.
-The cause lies not in people, but in the coupling speed.
+A committed team can operate in the state of Frustration.
+A disciplined organization can operate in the state of Actionism.
+The cause lies not in people, but in coupling speed.

-The conceptual model described here does not view the four states as degrees of maturity, but rather as a diagnostic tool.
+This conceptual model does not treat the four states as maturity levels—they serve as a diagnostic instrument.
 It is important to understand that a system can exhibit different states at different levels.

-Example: A product team can operate in a state of ‘learning’ (fast delivery and adaptation), while the portfolio management above it remains in a state of ‘stagnation’ due to rigid annual budgets.
+Example: A product team can operate in the 'Learning' state (fast delivery and adaptation), while the portfolio management above it remains in 'Stagnation' due to rigid annual budgets.

-According to the Theory of Constraints, the bottleneck always determines the performance of the system.
+According to the Theory of Constraints, the tightest point (the bottleneck) always determines the system's overall performance.
 Our goal is to find this bottleneck in learning ability.

-The goal is to structurally identify where a bottleneck is.
-Therefore, the crucial question is “What causes the differences in speed?”
+The goal is to structurally identify where the bottleneck lies.
+Therefore, the decisive question is: "What causes the speed differences?"

 The answer to this question leads to the time dimension of the loop.